Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 Nevada law says a driver's or passenger's failure to use a seatbelt can't be used against them in a lawsuit.
 BUT, if you are riding in a taxi, but not an Uber or Lyft vehicle, your failure to use a seat belt can be used against you.

-Also, taxis do not provide uninsured/underinsured motor vehicle coverage to their passengers but Lyft and Uber has to provide $1,500,000 in uninsured/underinsured motorist coverage to its passengers.
+Also, taxis do not provide uninsured/underinsured motor vehicle coverage to their passengers but Lyft and Uber have to provide $1,500,000 in uninsured/underinsured motorist coverage to its passengers.
 Thus if you are in a Lyft or Uber vehicle and some uninsured or inadequately insured driver runs into you and hurts you, you have this great coverage with Lyft and Uber but not with a regular taxi.

 Likewise, if you are riding in a taxi and the taxi driver is at fault for a collision, the taxi company only has to have $15,000 in liability insurance to any one person, whereas Lyft and Uber have to have $1,500,000 in liability coverage.